DataDog/documentation/content/en/dashboards/ddsql_editor/reference/data_types.md

 | json       |                          | JSON data |

 ### Arrays
-Arrays are ordered collections of a specific base type.
+Arrays are an ordered collection of a specific base type.
 Each base type can have a corresponding array type.

 ### Literals